We're glad you found us.

 Our work is dedicated to understanding the experience of traumatic bereavement and how we, as helping professionals, can best assist mourners along their journey.

-Each year in the United States, nearly 110,000 people die due to suicide or drug-related overdose (CDC, 2016).
+In 2020, over 90,000 people died due to a drug-related overdose (CDC, 2021), leaving many more survivors grappling with the pain of grief.
+Suicide loss, another sudden and traumatic form of loss, accounts for over 45,000 deaths each year (CDC, 2021).
 As a result, millions of new survivors of traumatic loss will attempt to adapt to life in the wake of a loved one's absence.
 Beyond these modes of loss, countless others will grapple with the unexpected or tragically abrupt death of someone close, such as in the case of car accidents or sudden fatal heart attacks.
 Although formal and informal support exists to assist mourners following traumatic loss, these forms of support and the impact they may have on grief have yet to be examined scientifically.
 It is essential that the needs of traumatic loss survivors be examined in closer detail, to clarify whether or not these needs are met through the variety of venues available to survivors.
 This online, longitudinal study seeks to clarify the needs of survivors of suicide, fatal drug overdoses, or other traumatic losses, how these needs are met, if at all, through numerous avenues of support, and to identify the most helpful forms of support for this clinically neglected population.

 What is the STL Project?